 El Niño is a natural climate phenomenon which occurs approximately every seven years involving the cycle of warm and cold temperatures.
 The Galapagos Islands are situated in the confluence of major ocean currents – the cool Humboldt Current from the south, the warm Panama current from the north and the cold upwelling Cromwell current, which surfaces to the west of the Archipelago.
 They are also home to a large number of endemic marine species.
 This change in ocean temperature, although only slight, can have devastating effects on the wildlife populations in Galapagos.

 El Niño affects the marine life of Galapagos in a powerful way, as it changes population numbers of almost all species in Galapagos in a short space of time.
 The slowing of the Humboldt current means the sea temperatures rise, reducing the growth rate and the abundance of algae and seaweed, the staple food source for many sea creatures, particularly the marine iguanas.
 While some species are able to migrate away from the Islands to find food, others cannot.
 Species like the flightless cormorant and the Galapagos penguin struggle to find food.
 Not only are they threatened by starvation, but they also stop reproducing.
+Climate change will also inevitably impact Galapagos’ communities, their livelihoods and the productivity of Ecuador’s commercial fisheries.

 Climate change also has a strong effect on land-based creatures.
 As rainfall increases dramatically during an El Niño year, tortoise eggs in nests can be washed away leaving fewer hatchlings.
 Whilst this increase in rainfall is beneficial to the plant life of Galapagos, some species end up waterlogged with collapsing cactus common during an El Niño year.
 The warm and wet conditions also provide the ideal conditions for many invasive species to thrive, such as the parasitic fly, Philornis downsi.